'Only Murders in the Building' Season 3 Trailer Kills Paul Rudd (Video)

 Hulu’s favorite trio of true crime podcasters are back for a new murder mystery – this time behind the scenes of a Broadway show.

-The “Only Murders in the Building” Season 3 trailer reveals that Charles (Steve Martin), Oliver (Martin Shot) and Mabel (Selena Gomez) embark on their toughest case yet: figuring out who killed Ben Gilroy (Paul Rudd), a Hollywood action star whose Broadway debut is cut short by his untimely death.
+The “Only Murders in the Building” Season 3 trailer reveals that Charles (Steve Martin), Oliver (Martin Short) and Mabel (Selena Gomez) embark on their toughest case yet: figuring out who killed Ben Gilroy (Paul Rudd), a Hollywood action star whose Broadway debut is cut short by his untimely death.
 In addition to Rudd, the main cast will be joined by Meryl Streep, who plays Loretta Durkin, an actress in Oliver’s new musical.

 The series, which comes from co-creators and writers Steve Martin and John Hoffman (“Grace & Frankie,” “Looking”), is executive produced by the pair, as well as Short, Gomez, “This Is Us” creator Dan Fogelman and Jess Rosenthal.
 “Only Murders in the Building” is produced by 20th Television, a part of Disney Television Studios.